hplusm/fashion_mnist_project/README.md

    ```

 2. **Check Health Endpoint**:
-   Verify the health of the application:
+   Verify the health of the application by making a request to the `/health` endpoint:
    ```sh
    curl http://127.0.0.1:5001/health
    ```